 The third phase of your policy year begins after your total spending for covered health care adds up to your policy's out-of-pocket maximum.
 After this threshold, your insurance company will pay 100% of the cost of covered health services.

-Many people won't spend enough on health care to reach their out-of-pocket maximum, and this limit is most relevant for those who have significant health issues and may need ongoing care or expensive treatments.
-For people in these situations, choosing a plan with a lower out-of-pocket max is a way to minimize total health care costs.
+Many people won't spend enough on health care to reach their out-of-pocket maximum.
+This limit is most relevant for those who have health issues that require ongoing care or expensive treatments.
+If you are in this situation, choosing a plan with a lower out-of-pocket max is a way to lower your total health care costs.

 The out-of-pocket max also provides a useful safety net for otherwise healthy people who have a surprise injury or accident.
-Health care costs can add up quickly, and this maximum spending limit can help you avoid astronomical health care costs that can lead to significant medical debt or bankruptcy.
+Health care costs can add up quickly, and this maximum spending limit can help you avoid extremely high medical bills that can lead to medical debt or bankruptcy.

 - Amount spent on covered doctors, treatments and health services